khj1977/toy_framework/README.md

 # Reference and Inspired by

 - Ruby on Rails by Basecamp
-- Cocoa Framework by Apple, NeXTSTEP and Xerox Palo Arlo
+- Cocoa Framework by Apple, NeXTSTEP and Xerox Palo Alto
 - Nifi by Apache

 Enjoy with this framework!